ParadigmHyperloop/distributed-controls/README.md

 This controller implements the Realtime brake control logic for the Paradigm air brakes.
 The module receives instructions on desired operating mode and desired force setpoint from a master node over UDP.
-Should a packet

 # Getting Started